 Flying to Koh Samui is not only faster, but it's also the only way to land directly on the island without changing transportation along the way.
 Up until a few years ago, Bangkok Air was the only airline that flew directly to the island, making flights inconvenient and expensive.
-For the past couple of years, however, a number of budget airlines (including Nok Air) also offer daily flights.
+For the past couple of years, however, a number of other airlines (including Thai AIr) also offer daily flights.
 The flights are basic (no free snacks or onboard entertainment) but since they're also short, you probably won't miss those things too much.

 The biggest influx of tourists to Koh Samui and the nearby islands is during the dry season (December to February).
 Flights sell out fast, and prices go up during these months, so if you plan on arriving at that time, make sure you book early to save money.

 Flights to Koh Samui leave from Bangkok's Don Mueang local airport and take just over an hour to reach the island.
 From here, it's a quick taxi ride to the town center.
 Taxis and tuk-tuks (three-wheeled motorcycle taxis) are always available right as you exit the airport–just remember that they don't have fixed prices, and you're expected to discuss the fare before you get in.

 2. From Bangkok to Koh Samui by VIP Bus and Ferry Package

 If you don't want to worry about finding good land/sea travel combinations on your way to the island, a ferry and VIP Bus tour from Bangkok to Koh Samui could be the perfect solution.
 This 2-in-1 package deal combines a VIP bus ticket with a ferry ride that will take you right from the heart of Bangkok to the picturesque Nathon Pier on the shores of Koh Samui.